ethereum/go-ethereum/cmd/clef/README.md

 The security model of the signer is as follows:

-* One critical component (the signer binary / daemon) is responsible for handling cryptographic operations; signing, private keys, encryption/decryption of keystore files.
+* One critical component (the signer binary / daemon) is responsible for handling cryptographic operations: signing, private keys, encryption/decryption of keystore files.
 * The signer binary has a well-defined 'external' API.
 * The 'external' API is considered UNTRUSTED.
 * The signer binary also communicates with whatever process that invoked the binary, via stdin/stdout.